nighthawkcoders/APCSA/_pages/00_schedule.md

       {% assign start = 25 %}
       {% assign end = 30 %}
 ## Unit {{unit}}: Trimester 3 Data Structures
-> Trimester 3 begins with a focus Data Structures that relate to the AP exam.
-Technical work includes all the main FRQ types and reviews on on extra topics like sorting algorithms.
-Be ready to make your human sorting video.
-As a final project, through the Trimester, building on 2nd trimester project would be great.
-Teacher prefers study sites to add to future generations in AP CS.
+> Trimester 3 has a focus Data Structures that relate to the AP exam.
+A key requirement is to make your own Algo Rythmic sorting video.
+The midterm project, due at the end of week 30, will be either FE/BE or Jupyter Notebook project.
+The theme is proeduce a project that can be used by future generations in AP CS, ask a Study Aide.
+The project must cover key concepts from the Four AP FRQ types and contain multiple sorting algorithms with BigO analysis.

 {% elsif unit == "8" %}
       {% assign start = 31 %}
       {% assign end = 33 %}
 ## Unit {{unit}}: Trimester 3 Data Structures
 > Trimester 3 AP unit.
-Student will lead daily study sessions (20 minute test, follow by review).
+Student will lead daily study sessions (20 minute test, follow by review) the week before the exam.
+Then, students will transition to a final project for remaining weeks.

 {% elsif unit == "8" %}
       {% assign start = 34 %}
       {% assign end = 36 %}
 ## Unit {{unit}}: Trimester 3 Data Structures
-> Trimester 3 Wrap up preferred project or instructional site lessons to contribute to the NightHawk Coding Society library.
-If you are selected, then you will get a high 'A' on final.
+> Trimester 3 Wrap up preferred project or instructional site lessons.
+There will be opportunity to contribute and be published to the NightHawk Coding Society library.
+If your project is selected, then you will receive a high 'A' on final.

   {% endif %}